giuntoli-group/nmm-week4/README.md

 (i) what force field is used?

-(ii) how many bonds are present in the graphene sheet created?
+(ii) how many covalent bonds are present in the graphene sheet created?
 Does it make sense?

 (iii) what is the key command line used to deform the graphene sheet?

 2b.
-Run the simulation and make a movie/a few snapshots of the process using Ovito for your report.
+Run the simulation (the CH.airebo-m file is also needed) and make a movie/a few snapshots of the process using Ovito for your report.
 Always start by visually inspecting your simulation!

 (i) Color particles by potential energy.
-What do you notice? (careful, this is sensitive to the boundary values you select for the coloring scheme)
+What do you notice?
+Careful: this is sensitive to the boundary values you select for the coloring scheme.

 (ii) Plot the potential energy and the radius of gyration of the system over time.
-Note that the first one is an output of the thermo command in the lammps output file,
+Note that the first one is an output of the thermo command in the LAMMPS output file,
      while for the second one you need BeadSpring Analytics or any other post-processing tool of your choice.

 2c.
 Now modify the "fix indenter" line and try to make a cylindrical nanotube out of your initial sheet.